 One of the most pressing concerns for any website owner is how to help people actually find your site.
-This can be a daunting task, especially considering that there are literally billions of websites on the internet.
-Making yours visible in that crowd can be challenging.
+This can be a daunting task, especially

 This is where marketing your site becomes key.
 By creating and deploying a strong marketing strategy, you can increase visibility and awareness of your site, which is naturally the first step towards encouraging people to visit it.